dev0652/about/README.md

 Here are some of the features of this website:

-### Responsive
+### Responsive layout

 The website is fully responsive, has 4 breakpoints and reacts to orientation change

+### Color schemes

+The website features light and dark color schemes and a three-position theme switch.
+By default, the switch is set to 'auto', meaning that the website follows the system / browser current mode.
+If a dark or light color scheme is switched on manually, it will override the system setting.

+- the selected color scheme is saved in localStorage and restored on next visit
+- the majority of images (including the ones in this readme.md) are also available in light and dark versions and respond to the change of a color scheme

+### Localization

+The website comes in two languages, English and Ukrainian.
+The selected language is written to local storage and restored on next visit.

 ### Keyboard-accessible and screen-reader-friendly

 - all controls are focusable and keyboard-accessible
 - all images have `alt`s
 - interactive elements without text have proper `aria-label`s
-- project cards in list mode have `aria-expanded` attributes
+- project cards in 'list' presentation have `aria-expanded` attributes

+### Mobile-friendly

+Not only doest the website have responsive layout, it also allows one-handed operation in mobile mode, with color scheme and language menus moved to the bottom pop-up panel, which, too, was inspired by Lumia phones.

-### Optimized
+### Optimization

 - images are served in webp format and have been optimized with Squoosh
 - all images come with 3 extra de-retinized versions to save bandwidth and improve loading times on low-res screens

-### Color schemes

-The website features light and dark color schemes and a three-position theme switch.
-By default, the switch is set to 'auto', meaning that the website follows the system / browser current mode.
-If a dark or light color scheme is switched on manually, it will override the system setting.

-- the color scheme choice is saved in localStorage and restored on next visit
-- the majority of images (including the ones in this readme.md) are also available in light and dark versions and respond to browser color scheme

-## Lighthouse ratings
+Lighthouse ratings:

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./src/images/readme/lighthouse_light.webp">